russodomenic5-collab/Cyclistic_Case_Study/README.md

 <img width="1099" height="799" alt="Cyclistic Usage_ Ride Volume and Duration by Rider Type" src="https://github.com/user-attachments/assets/d78bd4be-68c8-4d95-93f7-2bcbbb71a7ec" />

 **1. 🚲Ride Distribution: Members vs Casuals**

-The visual above displays the breakdown of total rides by rider type (member vs casual), along with the average duration of each ride by rider type (member vs casual).
-It's evident that members make up most of the rides (63.4%), while casual riders only make up 36.53% of all rides.
-Along with this, we have found that on average, casuals are taking longer rides than members (22.5 minutes vs 11.9 minutes). <br>
+This chart shows the overall split of rides between members and casual riders.
+Members make up the majority of trips, which reinforces their importance as Cyclistic’s core customer base.
+Casual riders, however, still represent a significant share, showing room for targeted growth strategies.
+It's also important to note that on average, casual riders take longer trips per ride than members do.

+**👉 Takeaway**: Members ride more frequently overall, but casual riders ride lomger and still provide an important opportunity for expansion if Cyclistic can convert them into long-term subscribers.<br>

 <img width="999" height="799" alt="Cyclistic Riding Patterns_ Members vs Casuals" src="https://github.com/user-attachments/assets/3850c5c0-b898-4a1a-8741-a6bac39e3c0b" />